 The course is also suitable for professionals already working in the construction industry or in heritage management and wish to upskill in the area of building conservation and repair.
 This may include architects, engineers, surveyors, contractors, project managers, and conservation officers.
 The course provides students with the knowledge, skills, and practical experience required to work in the field of building conservation, with a particular focus on traditional building materials and techniques.

 Graduates have pursued diverse careers in areas including conservation project management, policy, and consultancy.
 Overall, the Applied Building Repair and Conservation course can provide graduates with the knowledge, skills, and practical experience required to work in a range of careers in building conservation and heritage management.

-The course comprises approximately 86 hours of core lectures, 18 hours of practical lectures and case studies, 18 hours of laboratory work and 9 hours of site visits.
-These are normally held on Friday 7-10 p.m. and Saturday 9.30 a.m.-12.30 p.m. each week throughout the two semesters (September to April).
-In addition, the student, working individually, shall complete a research project.
+The part-time course comprises approximately 86 hours of core lectures, 18 hours of practical lectures and case studies, 18 hours of laboratory work and nine hours of site visits.
+These are normally held on Friday 7pm-10pm and Saturday 9.30am-12.30pm each week throughout the two semesters (September to April).

 The award of a Postgraduate Diploma in Applied Building Repair and Conservation is based on a combination of the results of two examination papers and a research project.
 Each paper constitutes one third and the project the remaining third of the overall assessment.
 Students must pass each paper and the project.
 There is no system of compensation.
 The pass mark for the examinations and the project is 40%.
-A Distinction is awarded to those who obtain an overall average mark of 70% or more in both the project and two papers combined at the summer examinations.
-The annual examination will be held in April, with a supplemental examination in August.
-All students are required to sit the annual examination in April, unless permission to defer is received from the Dean of Graduate Studies.
+A Distinction is awarded to those who obtain an average mark of 70% or more in both the project and two papers combined at the summer examinations.

 Number of Places15 Places